ZJ/FlamingOctoAssembler/README.md

 Assembler directives alter the internal state of the assembler without causing any machine code to be output.
   - `LIT` Sets up a mapping from a string to a value
   - `SETLC` Sets the location counter to a specified value.
 Used for the results of jump and/or move commands and their effects on the stack.
+  - `RPT <Repeat Count> <Command>` Repeats the command given by the remainder of the the line the given number of times.
+  - `PAD <Alignment>` Pads the instruction stack with the error opcode out to the block alignment specified.